 A word on atchars – Recent health food studies show that naturally fermented foods aid digestion and promote good-gut health.
 All the more reason then to include this age old form of preserved foods in our everyday diets.
 Traditionally made with either fruit or a medley of vegetables, atchar is rich in lactic acid.
 With four Peppadew Atchar variants to choose from including a Mango option, we’re headed for a mouthwatering sweet and savoury combination.
 Here’s how we’re going to do it.

 The secret to a good curry is making the curry paste from scratch.
 Using a combination of Mild and Hot Peppadew Mango Atchar, toasted spices, caramelised onions, ginger, garlic and fresh mangoes cheeks, this is a paste to bottle!
 Being a firm believer in the art of slow cooking, we’re going to allow the oven to do the work.
 Hours of gentle heat renders a spoonable meat.
 Indian food lends itself to extravagant feasting with a host of tasty morsels to serve alongside.
-I’m serving mine with warm puffy naan breads and a refreshing carrot and masala cashew nut salad.
+I like serving my lamb curry with warm puffy naan breads and a refreshing carrot and masala cashew nut salad.
 It’s a lively contrast to the rich lamb and testament to the success of incorporating new ingredients into spectacularly good food.

 Lamb curry with mango atchar

 Dry spices (enough for 1 quantity curry)

 - 1 teaspoon cumin seeds

 - 1/2 teaspoon fennel seeds